fedora-infra/shumgrepper/shumgrepper/docs/api.rst

 Different files
 ```````````````

-It compares two or more tar_files by comparing sha256sum values of the filenames
+It compares two or more tarballs by comparing sha256sum values of the filenames
 present in all the packages and returns different files present in them::

     /api/compare/package/difference \